 5. De Vere: A Season of Celebration

 De Vere Hotels, formerly De Vere Venues is a collection of country estate hotels and modern executive centers across the United Kingdom.
-During the holiday season, De Vere Hotels used CampaignDrive to activate and distribute printed material in promotion of Christmas and New Years celebrations.
+During the holiday season, De Vere Hotels used CampaignDrive by Pica9 to activate and distribute printed material in promotion of Christmas and New Years celebrations.

-CampaignDrive makes it simple and easy for local marketers to add a touch of local flavor to both print and digital marketing materials.
+CampaignDrive by Pica9 makes it simple and easy for local marketers to add a touch of local flavor to both print and digital marketing materials.
 Additionally, corporate marketing teams can "control" mission-critical features within the creative including the logo, price, and more.

 Create Impactful Local Print Marketing